-Our audit identified that the Organization's Board did not meet on a regular basis.
-While some meetings were held during the audit period, there was no indication that the Board was directing the affairs of Organization and reviewing its activities on a regular and timely basis.
+The Organization's Board did not meet on a regular basis.
+While some meetings were held during the audit period, there was no indication that the Board was directing the affairs of the Organization and reviewing its activities on a regular and timely basis.
 Our primary concern is that the Board did not provide on-going oversight and direction respecting the operations of the Organization.

 When Board meetings were held, the minutes indicated a general lack of reporting by its Directors.
 Given the absence of this reporting, one could conclude that the Board did not discuss the operations of the Organization at its meetings.
-For example, we reviewed minutes of Board meetings which were held on December 10, 2009 and June 25, 2010, and minutes of the Annual General Meeting held on June 25, 2010.
+For example, we reviewed minutes of Board meetings which were held on April 9, 2009 and December 17, 2009, and minutes of the Annual General Meeting held on November 20, 2010.
+It is our understanding that the Board did not meet on a formal basis between December 17, 2009 and February 28, 2011.
 The absence of any formal discussion in relation to the Organization's programs appears to indicate a general lack of Board involvement in the on-going operation of the Organization.

-As a result, it is our belief that the Board does not exercise the required degree of direction and control over the use of its funds, the activities to be conducted with those funds, or to ensure that the Organization is operating in accordance with the provisions of the Act.
+As a result, it is our view that the Board does not exercise the required degree of direction and control over the use of its funds, and the activities to be conducted with those funds, to ensure that the Organization is operating in accordance with the provisions of the Act.
 None of the minutes indicated that the Board was exercising any direction or control whatsoever; rather, it appeared that the function of the Board was simply to rubber stamp the activity and expenditures incurred by Mr. O'Sullivan.
 The minutes did not include any discussion of the fundraising or charitable activity which Mr. O'Sullivan carried out during the audit period.
-Rather, the items contained in the minutes for the Board meetings and Annual General Meeting were primarily of an administrative nature.
-The fact that the Board functions in this manner supports our findings that it lacks genuine input into any decision-making processes.
-It was a single director, Mr. Michael O'Sullivan, who appeared to have absolute authority in all phases of the Organization's operations.
+The items contained in the minutes for the Board meetings and Annual General Meeting were primarily of an administrative nature.
+The fact that the Board functions in this manner supports our position that it lacks genuine input into any decision-making processes.
+Rather it was a single director, Mr. Michael O'Sullivan, who appeared to have absolute authority in all phases of the Organization's operations.
 In fact, the activity being carried out could be considered to be the personal activity of Mr. O'Sullivan, as opposed to the Organization's activity.